 5Students who transferred to FSU from another Florida public college or university who were enrolled as degree-seeking students prior to Fall 2018 are exempt from the Civic Literacy requirement.

 ^{}Students with fewer than 12 post-high school credit hours who completed a H.S AA are classified as articulated AA for Liberal Studies requirements but as FTIC for the purposes of Mapping.
-Students who were readmitted with an AA after first attending FSU (AAGR reset) are not "transfer students" but are classified as articulated AA for Liberal Studies.

 Major and College Requirements